-Every organization, in every industry, needs a Chief Data Officer (CDO).
+Every organization, in every industry, needs a Chief Data Officer (CDO), and there are a variety of CDO types.
 Use these guidelines and criteria to choose the one with the optimal skills and background for success

 Although the chief data officer role is a relatively new addition to the C-suite, it has now been in place long enough in many enterprises to make some general observations about people who are successful in the role and those who struggle to have an impact.
-Observations of CDOs and CDO-like roles in action across the public and private sector and in multiple industries have noticed the corresponding results in their organizations.
+Observations of CDOs and CDO-like roles in action across the public and private sector and in multiple industries have noticed the corresponding results in their organizations and the approach to data management.
 These observations have identified four types that characterize the differences in how CDOs operate and the impact these differences have on effectiveness, so organizations can select the “right one” for them.

 The Two Axes of CDO Characteristics